escodel/highball/README.md

 # Recent changes:
  - Changed press functionality - only neutral balls can be marked dead.
 Active and Inactive press isn't recognized, operates as a normal tap.
 - when dead is rezzed, it automatically adds a point. after a press, the click is being triggered. google hammerjs "ghost click" for more info.
 I got a stupid work-around going where it triggers click once, so if you release press fast enough you can't tell  that it's re-activating.
+- Editing from the browser, not sure if this works.
+But it looks like maybe that ghost click thing only happens in a browser, when emulating a device tapping, it might be ok.
+Might have to detect if it's actually mobile or just handle the ghost clicks differently.
+I don't know.

 # To do:
 - fix stupid change to diamond for deadballs - resurrection